PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 to install the matplotlib package.

 Find pip.exe on your computer; this executable should have installed as part of the Python install.
 Add that directory to Windows' path variable.
-Just type in 'Edit Environment' and in the Windows task bar and you'll find the variable editor.
+Just type 'Edit Environment' in the Windows task bar and you'll find the variable editor.
 See the following link for [instructions](https://pip.pypa.io/en/stable/).